 I don't think that I can stress enough how important it is to put safety first.
 Ill planning and lack of skill can turn a good day of paddling into a disaster.
-Always research the waters you plan on paddling; this becomes extremely critical when traveling the coastal waters.
+Always research the waters you plan on paddling; this becomes extremely critical when paddling the coastal waters of New England.

 The most important factor in choosing a place to paddle is knowing what your skill level is.
 If you are a beginner, you may want to stay way from the larger lakes since they tend to become very choppy with very little wind.
 They will also usually have more power boat traffic on them.
 If trying sea kayaking for the first time, stay in the sheltered bays until you build on your skill level and competence.
 Regardless of the body of water that you choose, plan your trip ahead of time.
 Because most of us have a limited amount of time we are able to spend out on the water, seek out the places you want to explore, allow extra time to explore those places and don't forget to allow for lunch or snack stops.
 A good rule of thumb that we use while planning a trip is 3 miles of travel per every hour, even though our actual distance can be as high as 4 miles per hour.
 After your day is planned, take some time to put those plans either in writing or on a map.
 Print an extra copy of your route and leave that extra copy with someone who knows where and when you are going.
 Another a good idea is to leave a copy in your vehicle.
 This way, if the need arises, you can be more easily located during an emergency.

 The next thing I want to talk about is safety gear.
 There are many little items that are often overlooked during the planning process.
 All boaters are required, by federal law, to carry at least 1 wearable, class III PFD (personal floatation device) for each passenger on the boat at all times.
 It's not only the law, but just common sense.
 The PFD's must also be the correct size for the passengers; in the case of kayaking this would be the paddler.